 How to Build a Rainwater Harvesting System in Schools

 Sustainability has become an urgent priority, and schools have a unique opportunity to instill environmental responsibility in students from a young age.
 One of the most impactful ways to do this is through hands-on projects that demonstrate real-world applications of green technologies.
 Among these, rainwater harvesting stands out as a practical, educational, and environmentally friendly solution.
-By building a rainwater harvesting system within schools, students not only learn about water , but also become active participants in making their school more .
+By building a rainwater harvesting system within schools, students not only learn about water conservation, but also become active participants in making their school more sustainable.

 This article explores how to create such a system with student involvement, enhancing both their academic and environmental awareness.